-With a background in Physics and Engineering, Lucy’s career highlights include launching two satellites that now provide communications for much of Europe, the Middle East and Africa and building a satellite operations centre in West Cornwall and setting up the Disruptive Innovation for Space Centre with the Catapult team.
+With a background in Physics and Engineering, Lucy’s career to date has involved the launch for satellites that provide communications for much of Europe, the Middle East and Africa and building a satellite operations centre in West Cornwall and setting up the Disruptive Innovation for Space Centre with the Catapult team.

-Lucy serves as a trustee on the board of The Royal Mencap Society and a non-executive director on the boards of the Eden Project, Truro & Penwith College and the Cornwall and Isles of Scilly Local Enterprise Partnership.
-She is an accomplished athlete and has represented Great Britain in triathlon.
+Lucy serves as a trustee on the board of The Royal Mencap Society and a non-executive director on the board of the Cornwall and Isles of Scilly Local Enterprise Partnership.

 Richard is responsible for many of the Catapult’s business functions such as Finance, Procurement, HR, IT and Legal.
 He was appointed as CFO in March 2018.
 Prior to joining the Catapult, he has spent the majority of his career working within the energy sector, including as CFO of AFC Energy, an AIM-listed company developing commercial-scale hydrogen fuel cell systems, and as CFO of Horizon Nuclear Power, a UK energy company developing a new generation of nuclear power stations.
 He has also previously held senior management positions within the finance functions of RWE and Innogy.